camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 - `candidateGroups`: Specifies the groups of users that the task can be assigned to.

 :::info
-Assignments resources also can be used for set user task restrictions ([SaaS](/components/concepts/access-control/user-task-access-restrictions.md)/[Self-Managed](docs/self-managed/concepts/access-control/user-task-access-restrictions.md)), where users will see only the tasks that they have authorization to work.
+Assignment resources can also be used for set user task restrictions ([SaaS](/components/concepts/access-control/user-task-access-restrictions.md)/[Self-Managed](docs/self-managed/concepts/access-control/user-task-access-restrictions.md)), where users will see only the tasks they have authorization to work on.
 :::

 Typically, the assignee, candidate users, and candidate groups are defined as [static values](/docs/components/concepts/expressions.md#expressions-vs-static-values) (e.g. `some_username`, `some_username, another_username` and